Hastinapur

 Hastinapur is a city in the Meerut district in the Indian state of Uttar Pradesh.
-Hastinapura, described in Hindu texts such as the Mahabharata and the Puranas as the capital of the Kuru Kingdom, is also mentioned in ancient Jain texts.
+Hastinapura is described as the capital of the Kuru kingdom in Hindu texts such as the Mahabharata and the Puranas; it is also mentioned in ancient Jain texts.
 Hastinapur is located on the right bank of the Ganga river.

 Etymology

 In Sanskrit, Hastinapura translates to 'the City of Elephants' from Hastina (elephant) and pura (city).
 Its history dates back to the period of Mahabharata.
 It is said that the city was named after King Hasti.